USS CONSTELLATION PARANORMAL INVESTIGATION

 Inner Harbor since 1955.
 The trip to the U.S. Naval Academy in Annapolis, lasting six days, marked the ship's first

 trip to the city in 111 years.
+Tours are regularly available,

 self-guided or with the assistance of staff.
 Nearly all of the ship is accessible, and about half the lines used to rig the vessel are present (amounting to several miles of rope and cordage).
 A cannon firing is demonstrated daily, and tour groups can also participate

 in demonstrations such as turning the yards.
+Identity controversyFor some time there was controversy over

-sloop was a new ship or a rebuilt version of the 1797 frigate.
-Much of the controversy was created when the city of Baltimore promoted the ship and even rebuilt sections of the ship to resemble the
+when the city of Baltimore promoted the ship and even rebuilt sections of the ship to resemble the

 1797 frigate.
 Geoffrey M. Footner maintained the view in his book, USS Constellation: From Frigate to Sloop of War,